-The fact is, introversion is something that tends to go hand-in-hand with an Empath’s journey.
-Even if you started life exhibiting more extrovert ways, the way the world makes an Empath ‘feel’ can trigger or build introvert leanings such as: a regular need for solitude, not enjoying spending time around people, experiencing social aggravation when around crowds, etc.
+Many Empaths identify with being an introvert, for the reason that introversion tends to go hand-in-hand with an Empath’s journey.
+Even if you started life exhibiting more extrovert ways, the way the world makes you ‘feel’ can trigger or build introvert leanings, such as: a regular need for solitude, not enjoying spending time around people, experiencing social aggravation when around crowds, etc.

-Many introvert Empaths, or those who sit in between the spectrum of introvert and extrovert as an ambivert, often feel that some of their introvert ways hold them back in life.
+Sadly, many Empaths, or those who sit in between the spectrum of introvert and extrovert as an ambivert, often feel that their introvert ways can hold them back in life.

-But having introvert traits, in this extrovert-driven world, often brings challenges and hurdles to overcome.
-So much so, it can leave many Empaths feeling out of place, as though they’ve been dumped into a world where the rules have been written for everyone else.
+Having introvert traits, in this extrovert-driven world, often brings challenges and hurdles to overcome.
+So much so, it can leave many Empaths feeling out of place, as though they’ve been dumped into a reality where the rules have been written for everyone else.
 It’s a world where fitting in with social expectations often means living a lie.

 Many introvert Empaths prefer not to be the centre of attention and often dislike networking, small talk and fake friendliness.
 But as this is an expected way to progress in the modern world it can leave a number of Empaths at odds with themselves.